 Moving towards today’s sartorial details, on arrival Letizia was wearing her Carolina Herrera black fur-collared cape.

 Inside the venue, Queen Letizia removed the cape and revealed a new piece from her Spanish head designer Felipe Varela.

 Queen was wearing a midnight blue velvet gown.
 The gown features a long puffed skirt and gathered around the wrist, a Peter-Pan neckline and jewelled buttons from the neckline to the waist that has a matching belt to highlight Queen’s slender figure.

 Queen Letizia paired the luxurious gown with matching coloured accessories.
 She wore a new pair of dark blue velvet Lodi ‘Rami’ pumps that cost €130.00.

-Keeping jewelry to elegant, Letizia wore her Bvlgari aquamarine teardrop earrings that she showed off with an equally elegant chignon.
+Keeping jewellery to elegant, Letizia wore her Bvlgari aquamarine teardrop earrings that she showed off with an equally elegant chignon.

 Queen was seen carrying her trusty Felipe Varela Blue suede clutch bag.

-Later in the day King Felipe was seen driving his wife and both daughters to his Father-in-law’s house to celebrate the Three King’s day.
-It has became a kind of tradition for the royal family to celebrate the day with Queen Letizia’s father as they are doing it since many years regularly.
+Later in the day, King Felipe was seen driving his wife and both daughters to his Father-in-law’s house to celebrate the Three King’s day.
+It has become a kind of a tradition for the royal family to celebrate the day with Queen Letizia’s father as they are doing it for many years regularly.